-Queensland Mental Health Commission Strategic Plan 2023-2027
+Queensland Mental Health Commission Strategic Plan 2024-2028

-Objectives Strategies Indicators The wellbeing of Queenslanders is promoted and supported Mental health and wellbeing is better understood, maintained and proactively supported in Queensland communities.
-Support and promote strategies that facilitate early detection and intervention, focusing on areas of increased risk and priority populations.
-Strengthen mentally healthy environments including educational settings, workplaces and communities.
-Build and facilitate the inclusion of prevention and promotion into public policy.
+Objectives Strategies Indicate The wellbeing of Queenslanders is promoted and supported Mental health and wellbeing is better understood, maintained and proactively supported in Queensland communities. • Support and promote strategies that facilitate early detection and intervention, 1.
+Satisfaction focusing on areas of increased risk and priority populations. mental hea 2.
+Satisfactior Strengthen mentally healthy environments including educational settings, workplaces and communities. and discrim • Build and facilitate the inclusion of prevention and promotion into public policy.
 Advance individual, community, and government education and awareness to reduce stigma and discrimination.
-Satisfaction with Commission initiatives to improve mental health and wellbeing.
-Satisfaction with Commission initiatives to reduce stigma and discrimination.
 System reform is supported and advanced Reform effort is coordinated and integrated across the mental health, alcohol and other drugs, suicide prevention and related systems.
 Act as a system steward to review the current system and identify opportunities for improvement.
-Lead, build, plan and deliver strategic partnerships to support cross-government policies, priorities and implementation.
-Facilitate strategic whole-of-government forums to coordinate action.
+1. Increase in (NGO) partr Lead, build, plan and deliver strategic partnerships to support cross-government policies, priorities and implementation.
+2. Stakeholde Facilitate strategic whole-of-government forums to coordinate action.
 Collaborate and co-design reform with a variety of key stakeholders.
-Enable and build the capacity for system change.
-Increase in cross-agency and non-government organisation (NGO) partnerships facilitated by the Commission.
-Stakeholders view positive reform to be underway.
-Policy and practice is grounded in evidence and best-practice Best-practice and knowledge translation is embedded in the mental health, alcohol and other drugs, and suicide prevention system to improve quality and performance.
+Enable and build the capability for system change.
+Policy and practice is grounded in evidence and best-practice Best-practice and knowledge translation is embedded in the mental health, alcohol and other drugs, and suicide prevention systems to improve quality and performance.
 Share best-practice with key agencies to continuously improve programs and processes.
-Pilot programs to test and refine innovative solutions to key challenges.
+Increase in research an Pilot programs to test and refine innovative solutions to key challenges.
 Identify opportunities to improve and integrate data across programs and the broader system.
 Embed monitoring and evaluation into programs.
 Provide input and submissions to relevant inquiries and reports.
 Conduct research to promote contemporary approaches and build the knowledge base.
-1. Increase in the number of Commission submissions, research and evaluation reports.
-Lived and living experience, and First Nations expertise drives system reform Lived, living and First Nations experience is embedded in governance, decision-making, design and implementation.
-Drive and strengthen opportunities for lived and living experience, and First Nations leadership and expertise across governance, coordination and implementation.
-Ensure the voices of priority populations and those experiencing greater inequity inform and lead reform activities.
-Increase in lived and living experience, and First Nations representation on governance groups.
-Stakeholders view that the Commission's work is informed by people with a lived and living experience and families and carers.
+Lived-living experience, and First Nations expertise drives system reform Lived, living and First Nations experience is embedded in governance. • Drive and strengthen opportunities for lived and living experience, and 1.
+Increase in First Nations leadership and expertise across governance, coordination and implementation.
+First Nation Ensure the voices of priority populations and those experiencing greater inequity inform and lead reform activities.
+Stakeholde informed by and familie J tors ion with Commission initiatives to improve ealth and wellbeing.